OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 There were many things that contributed to the problem.
 We did not have a defined state management strategy, hence it was often difficult to decide whether a piece of data should be persisted in the global store, or local within a component (and if so, which component...).
 And since it was hard to decide at the time of writing the feature, it was also difficult after the fact, to find out where a piece of data came from.
 React's limitation at the time also called for complex patterns like [HOCs](https://reactjs.org/docs/higher-order-components.html) and [Render Props](https://reactjs.org/docs/render-props.html), which added to the complexity.
 With multiple developers rotating in and out of different features, we found ourselves with duplicated implmentations, causing strange bugs.
 Juggling these business logics took away much of our ability to focus on solving problems that were unique to the UI, resulting in inconsistent implementations and strange bugs.
 It was not clear to us how we got there, until we asked the question: Why was there so much business logic in the UI to begin with?

-Once this question was asked, we took a look at the whole system without isolating the UI.
-This was KF at the time:
+Once this question was asked, we took a step back and look at the whole system.
+This was KF's architecture diagram at the time:

 ...